caglararslan/React-personal-web-page/README.md

 # Personal Web Page Project
 I developed my portfolio web page with React.js

-# What's in this project project?
+# What's in this project?
 You can see my short summary adn get contact with me.

 # Which technologies are used?